profound-labs/recollections-of-ajahn-chah/manuscript/markdown/interview-with-ajahn-vajiro.md

 clothing and customs would somehow undermine what was already there.
 Again a clinging to views and opinions.

-Quelles sont les grandes différences avec la communauté des moines de la forêt en Thaïlande?What are the main differences between the Western Sangha and the Thai one?
+*Q: Quelles sont les grandes différences avec la communauté des moines de la forêt en Thaïlande?*

+*Q: What are the main differences between the Western Sangha and the Thai one?*

-The main difference is maybe the timing of the meal.
+*A:* The main difference is maybe the timing of the meal.
 In Thailand it is long established that the meal is around 08.30 to maybe 09.00, and that will be the meal for the day.
 Outside Thailand the meal is usually a little later, maybe 10, 10.30 or even 11.30.
 This is because it is